awslabs/ec2-spot-workshops/content/rendering-with-batch/aws-fis/fis-resilience-create.md

 ---
-title: "Create the AWS FIS experiment"
+title: "Creating the AWS FIS experiment"
 date: 2022-09-20T00:00:00Z
-weight: 115
+weight: 153
 ---

-If you recall the configuration of the job definition, we specified 3 attempts inside the structure `retryStrategy`.
-This means that, in case of job failure, AWS Batch will retry running it twice more.
-In this section we are going to put that to test to see how our architecture would react if any of the Spot instances was terminated.
+If you recall the configuration of the job definition, the configuration specified 3 attempts inside the structure `retryStrategy`.
+This means that, in case of job failure, AWS Batch will retry running that job twice more.
+This step will define an AWS FIS experiment to test how our architecture will react if any of the Spot instances are terminated.

-## AWS Fault Injection Simulator

-[AWS Fault Injection Simulator](https://aws.amazon.com/fis/) is a fully managed service for running fault injection experiments on AWS that makes it easier to improve an application’s performance, observability, and resiliency.
-Fault injection experiments are used in chaos engineering, which is the practice of stressing an application in testing or production environments by creating disruptive events, such as sudden increase in CPU or memory consumption, observing how the system responds, and implementing improvements.

-We are going to use AWS FIS to run a fault injection experiment in the ECS cluster associated to the Spot compute environment.

 ## Creating the experiment